-The counterparties of the Reserve Bank dealing in policy operations in the domestic market must be members of the Reserve Bank Information and Transfer System (RITS), subject to an appropriate level of regulation and able to settle transactions within the Austraclear system.
-Certain counterparties must also demonstrate a material connection to the bond and/or repo markets and be creditworthy to be eligible.
+demonstrate a material connection to the bond and/or repo markets and be creditworthy to be eligible.
 Repo transactions with the Bank are governed by a Global Master Repurchase Agreement.

 Investments in the Reserve Bank's foreign currency portfolio are typically confined to highly rated and liquid securities, as well as deposits with foreign central banks.
 The majority of the Bank's outright holdings are securities issued by the national governments of the United States, Germany, France, the Netherlands, Japan, Canada, the United Kingdom, China and South Korea, with modest holdings of securities issued by highly rated supranational institutions and government agencies.
-Gross holdings of Japanese yen-denominated assets increased by \$4.3 billion over 2020/21, and remained the largest share of the Bank's foreign currency issuer exposures.
+Gross holdings of Japanese yendenominated assets remained the largest share of the Bank's foreign currency issuer exposures as at 30 June 2022.
 The majority of these assets are funded under short-term foreign exchange swaps between Japanese yen and other currencies in the Reserve Bank's portfolio.
-When the cost of hedging currency risk under short-term foreign exchange swaps is taken into account, yields on short-dated Japanese investments have generally been higher than those available in the other currencies in the Reserve Bank's portfolio (see chapter on 'Operations in Financial Markets').
-A limit on the size of exposures to individual currencies based on the Bank's capital mitigates concentration risk.
+When the cost of hedging currency risk under short-term foreign exchange swaps is taken into account, yields on short-dated Japanese investments have generally been higher than those available in the other currencies in the Bank's portfolio (see chapter on 'Operations in Financial Markets').
+A limit on the size of exposures to individual currencies serves to mitigate concentration risk.

-Includes assets held outright, funded by foreign exchange swaps, and held under repurchase agreements
+\ Includes assets held outright, funded by foreign exchange swaps, and held under repurchase agreements.